Actions and Detail Panel

 3. Wyndham City Council Source Reduction Plan Workshop (event finished)

 4. Hobsons Bay City Council Source Reduction Plan Workshop (event finished)

 Hobsons Bay Civic Centre, Meeting Room 3

 115 Civic Parade, Altona, VICTORIA

 5. Kingston City Council Source Reduction Plan Workshop (registration closed)

 15 Old Post Office Lane, Carrum, VICTORIA

-6. City of Greater Geelong Source Reduction Plan Workshop
+6. City of Greater Geelong Source Reduction Plan Workshop (registration closed)

 8 March 2017, 9am - 2pm